keithalpichi/terminate-syntax/README.md

 - edit any `@red` attributes- I did this to note that I need to fix these.
 So in a language if there is an odd red syntax it's probably an attribute that hasn't been intentionally set yet.
 - HTML- make color of 'class' attributes match 'id'
 - Language-specific
-  - Python- fix color for constants
+  - Python- fix color for constants.
+Not showing highlighted as red
+  - Ruby- fix color of function calls.
+Not showing as highlighted neon-green